Do you have a question about JRI services?

 Taunton, MA 02780

-Our services include intensive care coordination, in-home and outpatient therapies, mentoring services, in-home behavioral support, parent/ caregiver support and education, mentoring support for Gay, Lesbian, Transgendered youth, and for commercially sexually exploited youth, as well as early childhood and mental health evaluation and consultation services and specialized services for youth involved in the juvenile justice system.
-Learn more about the SMART Team or STRIVE Forward and how they help youth involved in the juvenile justice system.
+Our services include intensive care coordination, in-home and outpatient therapies, mentoring services, in-home behavioral support, parent/ caregiver support and education, mentoring support for Gay, Lesbian, Transgender youth, and for commercially sexually exploited youth, as well as early childhood and mental health evaluation and consultation services and specialized services for youth involved in the juvenile justice system.

 In-Home Therapy Services: (Southeastern Mass., Cape and Islands, Boston, Northeast, MetroWest) JRI provides youth and families with intensive home-based support to work closely with parents and children to coach and teach practical skills and help youth learn healthy conflict resolution.
 JRI works with youth and families to identify and manage emotional dysregulation, behavioral issues, traumatic stress, and learning challenges, while helping to recognize strengths and foster those strengths through community activities and interventions.
 In-Home therapy is provided by a qualified clinician who works as part of a team that includes a paraprofessional.
 In-Home Therapy Services may be provided in any setting where the youth is located, including the home (including foster homes and therapeutic foster homes), schools, child care centers, respite settings, and other community settings.

 Individual Therapy (Southeastern Mass., Cape and Islands, Boston, Northeast, MetroWest) An Individual/family therapy service can be provided in the home, school, or community.
 The service is a structured, consistent, strength-based therapeutic relationship between a clinician and the youth and family for the purpose of treating the youth’s behavioral health needs, including improving the family’s ability to provide effective support for the youth to promote his/her healthy functioning within the family